RohitRawat17/Covid-19-Exploratory-Data-Analysis-Using-SQL/README.md

 ### 3.Data exploration
 In this section we explore insightful question related to our data set and those are as follows:

-a.What is the correlation between Covid infections detected per month and Vaccinations administered per country per month?
+* What is the correlation between Covid infections detected per month and Vaccinations administered per country per month?
-b.What is the likelihood of dying if you contract covid in your country?
+* What is the likelihood of dying if you contract covid in your country?
-c.What is the percentage of population that has contracted covid at least once per country?
+* What is the percentage of population that has contracted covid at least once per country?
-d.What percentage of people are alive after contracting covid per country?
+* What percentage of people are alive after contracting covid per country?
-e.Which countries have the highest death count?
+* Which countries have the highest death count?
-f.What is the total death percentage of the world?
+* What is the total death percentage of the world?

 ### 4.Data visualisation